 What to Expect

-- It is natural to feel unsure about going to your first support group meeting.
-It may take a few meetings before you feel comfortable.
+- It’s natural to feel unsure about going to your first support group meeting and it may take a few meetings before you feel comfortable.